-Source: Notes on Rules of Origin with Implications for Regional Integration in South East Asia by Paul Brenton, 2003 added content plus a change in tariff classification for a product to undergo a "substantial transformation" (Coyle 2004).
+Source: Notes on Rules of Origin with Implications for Regional Integration in South East Asia by Paul Brenton, 2003

+There are other tests utilized for different types of products.
+Some FTAs also apply socalled "hybrid tests" which require both a minimum percentage of domestic value-added content plus a change in tariff classification for a product to undergo a "substantial transformation."
+(Coyle 2004).
 On the other hand there is the more liberal either/or test, which provides a choice about which rule to use (alternative rule).
 Given that there are no internationally agreed standards, an importing country can vary rules of origin according to its trading partners and products.